bernie-skipole/indi/README.md

                           to_indi_channel='to_indi', from_indi_channel='from_indi')

-# call inditoredis - which is blocking, so run in its own thread
-run_inditoredis = threading.Thread(target=inditoredis, args=(indi_host, redis_host))
-# and start it
-run_inditoredis.start()

 # create a wsgi application, which requires the redis_host tuple
 application = indiwsgi.make_wsgi_app(redis_host)

-# serve the application with the python waitress web server
+# serve the application with the python waitress web server in its own thread
-serve(application, host='127.0.0.1', port=8000)
+webapp = threading.Thread(target=serve, args=(application,), kwargs={'host':'127.0.0.1', 'port':8000})
+# and start it
+webapp.start()

+# and start inditoredis
+inditoredis(indi_host, redis_host)

 ```

-You will need indiserver to be running - either started in another terminal, or as a service.
+You will need indiserver to be running first - either started in another terminal, or as a service.

-On running this script ( with python3 webservice.py ) in a terminal, connect your browser to
+On running this script ( with python3 webclient.py ) in a terminal, connect your browser to
 localhost:8000 to view the web pages.

 To end the program, press Ctrl-c a few times in the terminal.